Only have a short time to visit Yosemite National Park and aren’t sure what to do?

 Cook’s Meadow provides some of the best views of the valley and Half Dome.
 The Cook’s Meadow Loop trail connects Northside Drive and Southside Drive.
 Take the trail through the meadow, following the boardwalk parallel to the Merced River.

 The meadow is lush and green in the Summer.
-In the fall, Cook’s Meadow turns brown, perfect for photos with the orange and yellow fall leaves (as you can see above).
+In the fall, Cook’s Meadow turns brown, perfect for photos of Yosemite Valley with the orange and yellow fall leaves (as you can see above).